Skip to main content

 If the device is ever lost, the provider notifies onError, shows fallback again, and re-initializes with a fresh device; canvases resume automatically.

-Bring your own instance
+Bring your own device

 Lifecycle callbacks